airswap/airswap-about/technology/request-for-quote.md

      http://localhost:3000/
 ```

+### Swap Contract

-After requesting an order, parameters are submitted as an Ethereum transaction to the `light` function on the [Swap](https://docs.airswap.io/contract-deployments) contract, which emits a `Swap` event on success.
+With an order in hand, parameters are submitted as an Ethereum transaction to the [Swap](https://docs.airswap.io/contract-deployments) contract, which emits a `Swap` event on success.
+The `light` function is gas more efficient, whereas the `swap` function provides protocol fee rebates to staked AST holders.
+Either function can settle a properly signed order.

 ```typescript
   function light(